maecapozzi/blog/content/blog/design-system-team-models-part-I/index.md

 Companies are buying into the promise of design systems in 2021.

 But what does a design systems team look like?
-And how do you make the first few engineering hires for that team?
+And how do you make strategic engineering hires for that team?

 **_Believe it or not, you can start with just two engineers._**